Coronavirus latest: Germany says outbreak is 'manageable' again | DW | 17.04.2020

 Updates in Universal Coordinated Time (UTC/GMT)

+According to Klaus Cichutek, four clinical tests have already been started internationally, but that the envisioned trial would be a first for Germany.

-While the process of approval for a vaccine did not need to take a long time, Cichutek said, the development of a version that was effective and physically tolerable was often a lengthy procedure.
+While the process of approval for a vaccine did not need to take a long time, Cichutek said, the development of a version that was effective and physically tolerable often required extensive research.

 09:15 Spahn also confirmed that, from May, hospitals in Germany will start to make a "step-by-step and cautious" return to normality.